Projects

 Who should use this

-• Developers who ship multiple products.
+• Developers who ship multiple products

-• Founders who want a simple permission model as the platform grows.
+• Founders who want a simple permission model as the platform grows

 Relationship to organization

-• Organizations own projects and team memberships.
+• Organizations hold all projects and team settings

 Start here

-• Confirm the organization.
+• Confirm the organization

-• Create your first project.
+• Create your first project

 Quick decision rule

-• You run separate products, clients, or operational domains.
+• You run separate unrelated products

 Edit on GitHub